FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 Since every service in Istio is transparently associated with a client certificate, once mutual TLS is enabled, you can enforce authorization rules.

-Contining with the example above, the reminder service can call the todos service, but not the reverse.
+Continuing with the example above, the reminder service can call the todo service, but not the reverse.
 Here's an example configuration.
-The first enables the reminders service to call the todos service, but only with the `GET` HTTP method:
+The first enables the reminder service to call the todo service, but only with the `GET` HTTP method:

 ```yaml
 apiVersion: security.istio.io/v1beta1